 - Beer- pork ruffle fat counteracts the bitter taste of the beer.
 It is a great snack and finger food during your friend's drinking session or a night out.

 Chicharon Bulaklak is one of the sensational Filipino exotic dishes.
 Many love and enjoy eating this.
-It is an easy dish that does not allow you to buy so many ingredients, which may be costly.
+It is an easy dish that does not allow you to buy many ingredients, which may be costly.

-Fortunately, this dish could not just serve as a snack but also the main dish during lunch, dinner, or even in your gatherings.
+Fortunately, this dish could not just serve as a snack but also as the main dish during lunch, dinner, or even in your gatherings.
 It could easily pair up with different cuisines, especially with vegetable dishes.

 For more delicious recipe, visit Eat Like Pinoy!